columose/columose/README.md

 #### *Project 2: World Organisation of Animal Health dataset*
 * Extracted real-world data relating to *Foot and Mouth disease (FMD)* in animals from the *World Organisation of Animal Health's* public database.
-* Cleaned the dataset by removing duplicate entries, Nan values, etc.
+* Cleaned the dataset by removing duplicate entries, Nan values, etc (Pandas).
-* Performed time-series analysis to determine when peaks in variables of interest occurred and further explored whether variables of interest appeared to be related.
+* Performed time-series analysis to determine when peaks in variables of interest occurred and further explored whether variables of interest appeared to be related (NumPy, Matplotlib, Seaborn).
-* Employed regression models to determine that FMD outbreaks have been dealt with in Europe through increased culling rates.
+* Employed regression models to determine that FMD outbreaks have been dealt with in Europe through increased culling rates (scikit-learn).
 * Detailed description, code, figures, and interpretation can be found at the following [repository](https://github.com/columose/WOAH-FMD-dataset.git).

 ![figure](https://github.com/columose/columose/blob/dfbabc4dfc11d6944f8f3095c20bf3398ad27f21/Github%20figures/Choropleth%20original.png)

 #### *Project 3: Earthquake datset from Google Cloud's BigQuery*
 * Queried *BigQuery* database to extract an earthquake dataset using SQL.
-* Cleaned the dataset my removing duplicate entries, Nans, etc.
+* Cleaned the dataset my removing duplicate entries, Nans, etc (Pandas).
-* Performed regression analyses to determine whether damage in millions of dollars could predict death rates.
+* Performed regression analyses to determine whether damage in millions of dollars could predict death rates (scikit-learn, Seaborn).
 * More details on SQL queries, python scripts, and figures can be found at the following [repository](https://github.com/columose/SQL-BigQuery-.git).

 ![figure](https://github.com/columose/columose/blob/bd11dc061999938ed605dfc0232e398c65ec407b/Github%20figures/Earthquake.png)